 Transfer students may not be admitted later than the Friday of the first week of classes in the semester in which they are to begin work at the College.
-The Committee on Admissions may, however, admit applicants whose preparation is of sufficiently high quality, later than this date with the consent of the instructors involved and subject to such conditions as these instructors may impose in connection with their courses.
-Such students shall pay the late registration fee up to the time of completion of registration.
+The Admission Committee may, however, admit applicants whose preparation is of sufficiently high quality, later than this date with the consent of the instructors involved and subject to such conditions as these instructors may impose in connection with their courses.

-Transfer students shall file the complete credentials listed in A-2 under Admissions to First Year, Admissions Procedure, plus official transcripts covering all work done at institutions in which the student has taken college work.
-The Dean of Admission shall submit a complete record of the previous college work of transfer applicants to the Registrar's Office for evaluation in terms of degree requirements.
+Transfer students shall file the complete credentials listed in A-2 under Admission to First Year, Admission Procedure, plus official transcripts covering all work done at institutions in which the student has taken college work.

+The Vice President and Dean of Admission and Financial Aid or designee shall submit a complete record of the previous college work of transfer applicants to the Registrar's Office for evaluation in terms of degree requirements.

 c.
-Health Requirement
+Vaccination and Health Insurance Requirement